airladon/FigureOne/docs/examples/Total Angle of a Polygon/README.md

 Interact with an equation to see where it's terms come from.

-Open `index.html` in a browser to view example.
+Open `index.html` in a browser to view example, or the example is hosted [here](https://airladon.github.io/FigureOne/examples/Total%20Angle%20of%20a%20Polygon/index.html).

 ![](./example.gif)